For thirty years, now, Republicans have been

 dog Democrats are wholly owned subsidiaries of it.
 As for the main stream

 media?
-They
+They are

 corporate America.